atulkrishnathakur/django_proj_env1/README.md

 # Python Syntax Example
 1. create a file pythonSyntaxaExample.py in folder
+2. If you’ve been working in other programming languages such as Java, C#, or C/C++, you know that these languages use semicolons (;) to separate the statements.
+Python, however, uses whitespace and indentation to construct the code structure.

 ```
 # define main function to print out something
 def main():